 Scientists are not really sure how it works.
 The autonomic nervous system controls all the automatic functions of the body while we are asleep and it has been proven that words and suggestion can affect the central nervous system while we are awake.

 By-passing the conscious mind with all its logical reasoning capacities is the first step in inducing hypnosis.
-As a hypnotherapist, I use a wide range of techniques to induce a trance state in a patient.
+Hypnotherapists use a wide range of techniques to induce a trance state in a patient.

-I will invite the patient to concentrate on my voice, and I might also invite them to use their individual abilities to help them achieve a state of very deep calm and comfort but one in which they will still be fully aware of their surroundings, but where their mind will be very inwardly focussed.
+We will invite our patient to concentrate on our voice, and we might also invite them to use their individual abilities to help them achieve a state of very deep calm and comfort but one in which they will still be fully aware of their surroundings, but where their mind will be very inwardly focussed.

-When the conscious mind has been by-passed, the patient can, with my help, begin the process of addressing the symptom, condition, situation or presenting problem in his/her unconscious mind.
-The therapeutic methods I use are usually based on either Direct Suggestion or Analytical, or a mixture of both.
+When the conscious mind has been by-passed, the patient can, with our help, begin the process of addressing the symptom, condition, situation or presenting problem in his/her unconscious mind.
+The therapeutic methods we use are usually based on either Direct Suggestion or Analytical, or a mixture of both.

 When in this trance state, the patient can ‘reprogramme’ the subconscious, so that situations or feelings can be dealt with or responded to in a different, more acceptable way.